yuzheng19970411/1/README2.md

 ## Discussion
 In the original example, Test Accuracy = 0.989.
 I'm trying to change some parameters.

-* To make the model have less cost and more accuracy, i change its weight to see if the result improves.I change the sigma value，Test Accuracy =0.988.
-Unfortunately, the results didn't get any better.
+* To make the model have less cost and more accuracy, i change its weight to see if the result improves.
+When I change the sigma value，test accuracy =0.988.
+Unfortunately, the result didn't get any better.
 The second time the value of sigma was changed to 0.05, and the Test Accuracy was 0.988, which was also not improved.

 * padding: ‘SAME’ or ‘VALID’